-If the term is shared it will not include the children term.
+If the term is shared, it will not include the children term.
 If the term is not shared, it will include the children.

 'include_children' => true to almost all taxonomy queries.
 This can have a very significant performance impact on code that was performant previously.
-In some cases, this change means that queries that used to return almost instantly will time out.
-We therefore now recommend
+In some cases, queries that used to return almost instantly will time out.
+Therefore, we now recommend adding

-'include_children' => false to be added to all taxonomy queries when possible.
+'include_children' => false to all taxonomy queries when possible.

-In many instances where the wanted behavior is to grab all posts that are either the parent or a child term this can be replaced by only querying for the parent term and enforcing inside a save_post() hook that if a child term is added then its parent term is also added.
+In many instances where the wanted behavior is to grab all posts that are either the parent or a child term, this can be replaced by only querying for the parent term and enforcing inside a save_post() hook that if a child term is added then its parent term is also added.
 A one-time WP-CLI command might be needed to ensure previous data integrity.